KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

    Creating an animation

-Glaxnimate has to be installed on your computer and the path to it must be set in :menuselection:`Settings --> Configure Kdenlive --> Environment --> Default Apps`.
+Glaxnimate has to be installed on your computer and the path to it must be set in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Environment --> Default Apps`.

 This function is also available from the menu bar of the Project Bin and by right-click on empty space in the Project Bin.